Jeffrey Paul Cutlip: Criminal career

-Murders

 In 1975, Cutlip entered the apartment of 44-year-old Marlene Claire Carlson.
 Upon opening her unlocked door, he found Carlson sleeping on her bed.
 Cutlip then pounced on her and demanded sex.
 When Carlson refused, he attempted to smother her with a pillow.
 When that didn't work, he strangled Carlson to death with a telephone cord.
 He then sexually assaulted her corpse.
 Carlson was last seen alive on July 30, 1975, but her body wasn't found until August 7 of that year.
 Cutlip was a tenant in the same building, but was never questioned by the police.

 On April 4, 1977, Cutlip drowned Julie Marie Bennett, 15, to death in Johnson Creek.
 Cutlip met Bennett earlier that day at Johnson Creek Park.
 At about 4:00 p.m., the two went to a Corner Pantry Store where they bought beer and cigarettes.
 Cutlip then lured her to his cabin, where he forced her to the ground, tied her hands around her back, and raped her for nearly two hours.
 After Bennett threatened to call the police, he took her back to the park and attempted to suffocate her.
 When he was unsuccessful, he pushed her head into the creek and held her underwater until she stopped breathing.
 He then dragged her body to the east side of the creek.

 A friend with Bennett that day became worried after she didn't return to the park.
 The friend alerted Bennett's father, and they began to search for her.
 Bennett's purse was soon found in bushes at the park, but her body was not discovered until two days later.
 Investigators believed her death resulted from an accidental drowning, but locals believed that Cutlip was responsible for her death – causing him to move out of the neighborhood.

+In 1982 Cutlip entered a woman's home, gagged and tied her up, and sexually assaulted her for six hours.
+He was soon caught, convicted of sodomy and first-degree burglary, and labelled a sex offender.

 On July 21, 1993, the body of Nielene Loribell Doll, 33, was discovered by a jogger off Southeast Bull Run Road near Sandy.
 Cutlip claimed Doll went home with him after they used methamphetamine together at a Portland bar.
 He then asked to tie her up for sex but she refused.
 After a struggle, Cutlip strangled her to death.
 He later attempted to sexually abuse her corpse.
 Cutlip then placed Doll's body in the trunk of her car, dumped it, and left her car in a Fred Meyer parking-lot.